 And then you do.

-You grow your hair and you’re happy to grow your hair because your little one’s hair is coming back and you know he’s going to be fine and apparently, the secrets to life have much to do with hair.
+You grow your hair and you’re happy to grow your hair because your little one’s hair is coming back and you know he’s going to be fine, and apparently, the secrets to life have much to do with what does or doesn’t cradle and frame and distinguish the head.

-So the Narcissist stops calling and now another six months have passed and you join Match and you provide your real age and you write something clever and authentic and you watch those movies on sex and the single mom and you admit to yourself that your libido isn’t dead, but all the men who get in touch drive pickups and hang-glide and love Nascar though your profile specifies that you like Paris and Diebenkorn.
+So the Narcissist stops calling and now another six months have passed and you join Match and you provide your real age and you write something clever and authentic, and you watch those movies on sex and the single mom, and you admit to yourself that your libido isn’t dead, but all the men who get in touch drive pickups and hang-glide and love Nascar though your profile specifies that you like Paris and Dostoevsky and Diebenkorn.

 And even if all that’s okay, several are cross-eyed and that’s one thing you can’t abide.
 Then there is the fact that half of them are bald and you have nothing against bald men because a good man is a good man, but your ex is bald and you really don’t want to have a coffee date with someone resembling your ex, so you say yes to every man with hair – even the cross-eyed, hang-gliding, Nascar-loving ones – and no to the rest, and you have hair to your shoulders so you figure odds are, eventually this will yield results.